CSchoel/arbitrary-but-fixed/_drafts/si-units-pitfalls-nominal-zero-crossings.md

 Additionally, it avoids all kinds of order of magnitude errors that can occur because of missing or wrong conversion factors.
 Modelica facilitates this with the [`SIUnits` package](https://build.openmodelica.org/Documentation/Modelica.SIunits.html) in the Modelica Standard Library, which defines all SI units defined in the [ISO 31](https://en.wikipedia.org/wiki/ISO_31) standard.
 However, I recently noticed that there are also some pitfalls connected to having extreme differences in the order of magnitude of variable values in your model.
-In this post I want to highlight two such issues and give you a recipe how to solve them in a Modelica model.
+In this post I want to highlight one such issue and give you a recipe how to solve it in a Modelica model.

-## Using nominal values to avoid inaccuracies
+## Discretization inaccuracies for variables with small order of magnitude

 The first issue occurs only when you have extremely low variable values.
 In an electrophysiological model of the rabbit AV node, I needed to observe a an amount of $Ca^{2+}$ ions that could become as low as $10^{-21}$ mol, i.e. only a few hundred individual ions.
 I only noticed the resulting inaccuracies in the model, because I could compare it to a different version using concentrations instead of substance amounts.
 The concentrations remained on the order of $10^{-4} \frac{\text{mol}}{\text{m}^3}$, while otherwise representing the exact same biological system.
 If you compare the following two plots, you can see that the model using substance amounts shows an overshoot due to discretization errors.

+## Managing discretization errors in solvers

 In solvers with adaptive step sizes, such as DASSL and CVODE, these discretization errors are controlled by setting a `tolerance` parameter, which defines a relative tolerance ensuring that